UCL Research Data Information Security Management System Roles and Responsibilities #

 3.2 Operational Management Group (OMG) #

-The OMG reports to the IRGC to provide assurance that the ISMS is operating effectively, delivering information security objectives and managing information risks within tolerance.
+The OMG reports to the IRGC to assure that the ISMS is operating effectively, delivering information security objectives and managing information risks within tolerance.
 While the OMG is responsible for ISMS policies, it may escalate risks to IRGC that cannot be resolved directly by the OMG.
-Risk decisions are therefore ultimately owned by IRGC.
+Risk decisions are therefore ultimately owned by the IRGC.

 The OMG is composed of members of the ISMS’s governance, technical, and service teams.
 Full details of membership and responsibilities of individual roles can be found in the OMG Terms of Reference.